Distributed Out-of-Memory NMF on CPU/GPU Architectures: Introduction

-The main contribution and novelty of our work is the proposal of a new implementation of NMF with low memory complexity that enables the out-of-core factorization of very large datasets.
-Our proposed implementation, \textit{pyDNMF-GPU}, takes advantage of the following three modern design choices: first, \textit{pyDNMF-GPU} reduces the latency associated with local data transfer between the GPU and host (and vice-versa) by using \textit{CUDA streams}; second, latency associated with collective communications (both intra-node and inter-node) is reduced by using \textit{NCCL primitives}; third, we incorporate a batching approach for inter-node communication, which provides a unique ability to perform out-of-core NMF while using multiple GPUs for the bulk of computations.
-Enabling out-of-core factorization is very important because it removes the matrix size constraint imposed by the GPU memory, thus enabling analysis of datasets up to the cumulative size of all memory on the cluster.
-This is particularly required in order to address the challenges presented by the need to factorize the ever growing datasets.
-We utilize this unique ability of pyDNMF-GPU to demonstrate the decomposition of record large dense and sparse datasets.
+The growth in data volumes outpacing the improvement in hardware specifications is causing significant challenges in extracting useful information from large-scale datasets using algorithms like NMF.
+This motivates the need for out-of-memory implementations of NMF for distributed HPC systems, which will allow the decomposition of large datasets that does not fit in memory at once.
+Enabling out-of-memory factorization is very important because it removes the matrix size constraint imposed by the GPU memory, thus enabling the analysis of datasets up to the cumulative size of all RAM on the cluster.
+This is mainly required to address the challenges presented by the need to factorize the ever-growing datasets.
+We utilize this unique ability of pyDNMF-GPU to demonstrate the decomposition of record large dense, and sparse datasets.